Hyve Mag Extension Review for the Hellcat

 So, you have wisely weighed your choices for possible concealed carry pistols and decided on the Springfield Armory Hellcat.
 Congratulations!
-You have chosen one of the most popular CCW pistols on the market with the world’s highest capacity for a micro-compact.
+You have chosen one of the most popular CCW pistols on the market with U-notch combat sights and the world’s highest capacity for a micro-compact.

 The Hyve extension makes the magazine a tad bit longer than a 13-round Hellcat magazine.
 Whereas the Hellcat 13-rounder extension has a height of 0.784″ from flat bottom to flat top, the Hyve extension measures 0.960″ at its longest and 0.647″ at its shortest point.

-The next accessory we took for a test drive from Hyve Technologies was their Slide Cover Plate.
+While I had the magazine extensions for review, I also took the company’s Slide Cover Plate for a test drive.
 The Hyve Technologies Slide Cover Plate does not impede or improve the accuracy of your Hellcat, but it is a nice accent and complement to the Hyve Technologies +1/+3 Magazine Extension.

-If you are interested in getting either the +1/+3 Magazine Extension or the Slide Cover Plate from Hyve Technologies, they go for $27.99 and $14.99 respectively with your choice of black, blue, purple, gray, OD green (olive drab green), red, tan and copper for color choices.
+If you are interested in getting either the +1/+3 Magazine Extension or the Slide Cover Plate from Hyve Technologies, they go for $29.99 and $16.99 respectively, with your choice of black, blue, purple, gray, OD green (olive drab green), red, tan and copper for color choices.

 After reviewing these accessories, I can genuinely say I enjoyed them, and I believe you would, too.
 Slip this pistol into a Crossbreed Reckoning holster and fit it with a Surefire XSC weapon light and you will be well prepared to handle any threat that may pop up.

 As always, join us again soon on The Armory Life, be safe out there, and happy shooting!